Time for another Union Meeting and as always it is held on the second Tuesday of the month. Full details found in the following bulletin:

-It is with great sadness that we report on the passing of our friend and co-worker George West.
-His obituary can be found here:
+It is with great sadness that I report on the passing of our friend and co-worker Ron Doege, age 51.
+Here is the link to his obituary.
+RIP Ron.

 The Air Canada-TMOS contract negotiations have begun and are in the initial stages with the exchange of agendas.
 The full detail of which can be read in this bulletin: